efchatz/HTTP3-attacks/README.md

 1. git clone https://github.com/aiortc/aioquic
 2. sudo apt install libssl-dev
 3. cd aioquic
+4. If executing the HTTP-stream attack, alter the MAX_TABLE_CAPACITY in aioquic library value to 16 or lower.
-4. pip install -e .
+5. pip install -e .
-5. pip install asgiref dnslib httpbin starlette wsproto
+6. pip install asgiref dnslib httpbin starlette wsproto
-6. python3 setup.py install
+7. python3 setup.py install
-7. add the http-loris.sh file to the aioquic dir
+8. Add the http-loris.sh file to the aioquic dir
-8. initite the attack
+9. Initite the attack

 Change the URL parameter to the one of the target.
 Note that based on the capabilities of the targeted server, different values maybe needed for each parameter on the exploits.